RakaiP/WRPL_E-Commerce/README.md

 # Merchandise E-Commerce Website

 This project is developed as part of the **WRPL** course for the **CSB class**.
-It is a merchandise-focused e-commerce platform built by a group consist of :
+It is a merchandise-focused e-commerce platform built by group of 5 people consisting of two main applications:

-- Rakai Andaru Priandra 23/511442/PA/21796

-consisting of two main applications:

 ---